A Parent’s Guide to Understanding Eight Possible Birth Injuries

 This brain injury is caused by a severe case of jaundice.
 Symptoms include difficulty staying awake, seemingly no muscle tone and an arching back of the head and/or neck.
 Emergency treatment is needed at the first signs of kernicterus.

 Take advantage of our firm’s free case evaluations if you suspect your child was the victim of medical negligence or malpractice.
-Call the Preszler Law Firm at 1-800-JUSTICE® to learn more in a free case evaluation.
+Call the Preszler Injury Lawyers at 1-800-JUSTICE® to learn more in a free case evaluation.